ooni/spec/data-formats/df-008-netevents.md

 ## Example

-In the following example we've omitted all the keys that are not relevant to the TCP data format:
+In the following example we've omitted all the keys that are not relevant to the netevents data format:

 ```JSON
 {